 These responsibilities and hands-on tasks make her feel part of her little brother’s life.
 They strengthen her attachment with him, reducing feelings of jealousy and resentment.

 And make her the centre of attention at times.
 For example, insist that the grandparents spend a few moments with her before they rush to see Baby.

-Your toddler’s jealousy will recede as she leads visitors into the nursery – Baby is part of her family, too, and she will thoroughly enjoy telling everyone all about her little brother.
+Your child’s jealousy will recede as she leads visitors into the nursery – Baby is part of her family, too, and she will thoroughly enjoy telling everyone all about her little brother.